 Spotty online presence is a business no-no. Make it your goal for 2015 to ensure you own every profile from every review site relevant to your segment.
 Take ownership seriously and ensure there is consistency in content and engagement across all review websites.
 Pay particular attention to information that frames the customer experience, such as hours of operation, contact information, and menus.
 Accuracy in information is the first step toward a great customer interaction and, potentially, a great review.

 Resolve to Manage Your Reviews Holistically

 Review and reputation management, when handled with the right tools, can be done quickly and effectively.
 If you have not yet incorporated processes and tools that capture and deliver customer feedback across all websites in real-time, then don’t delay it any longer.
-Take a moment today to tour our review monitoring and reputation management platform designed specifically to meet the needs of small business.
+Take a moment today to tour our review monitoring platform designed specifically to meet the needs of small business.